-How to make it possible to switch back after migrating MySQL from on-premise to AWS environment
+How to enable reversion after migrating MySQL from on-premise to AWS environment

 This is Oniumi (@fat47) from the Service Reliability Group (SRG) of the Technology Headquarters.